Language Model as Planner and Formalizer under Constraints: Data

 \textbf{BlocksWorld} \cite{ipc} is a domain to rearrange stacks of blocks on a table using a robotic arm.
 It involves four actions: \textit{pick up}, \textit{put down}, \textit{stack}, and \textit{unstack}.
 We build on the \bw benchmark from \citet{huang-zhang-2025-limit} with 100 problems, each including a domain and problem description as well as the headers of actions $(D_d, D_p, \mathcal{DF'})$ as input to models.
 It also comes with ground-truth PDDL $\mathcal{DF}$ and $\mathcal{PF}$, which are used to validate a predicted plan.

 \textbf{CoinCollector} \cite{yuan2019countingexploregeneralizetextbased} is a domain to navigate a house full of rooms in order to find a coin.
 It involves two actions: \textit{move} and \textit{pick up}.
 Originally designed to evaluate interactive agents, this is a partially observable environment where no complete information is given and so making a complete plan is impossible.
-To place it under the framework of \cope, we convert it into a fully observable environment by Using a depth-first search, we find all room arrangements and create problem descriptions and ground-truth problem files.
+To place it under the framework of \cope, we convert it into a fully observable environment.
+This is done by using depth-first search, and finding all room arrangements to create problem descriptions and ground-truth problem files.
 We sample 20 problems with 3, 5, 7, 9, and 11 rooms using the benchmark from \citet{jansen2022textworldexpress}.
 In total, we also have 100 problem instances consisting of input and ground-truth PDDL.

-While simplistic, these two domains are widely used in literature and already meaningfully challenging for state-of-the-art LLMs with the introduction of constraints, as we will show below.
-For each domain, we manually annotate 100 constraints spanning the categories defined previously.
-Each annotated constraint include a natural language sentence and also a new ground-truth PDDL (see an example in Figure~\ref{fig:figure1}.
-We provide ground-truth PDDL that express each constraint to prove feasibility and enable evaluation, even though a model may formalize in other languages.
-Unlike the original datasets, we allow problems to only occasionally have no solutions.

-In the full set of \cope, each constraint is paired with each problem, resulting in 10,000 constrained planning problems.
-To evaluate the most representative cases while keeping analysis tractable, we our following evaluation on a subset where we manually pair each constraint and one representative problem, leading to 100 problems per domain.
-Examples are shown in Appendix~\ref{sec:data_examples}.